 10 Worst Cities for Rush Hour Fatal Crashes (See Our 2024 Study)

-The worst cities for rush hour fatal crashes report higher accident rates during peak travel times, with Seattle leading at 35% of fatal crashes occurring during rush hours.
+The worst cities for rush hour fatal crashes report higher accident rates during peak travel times, with Seattle leading at 35 percent of fatal crashes occurring during rush hours.
 These cities experience increased risks due to heavy congestion, and drivers often face higher insurance rates as a result.

 Compare Quotes From Top Companies and Save